extrange/personal-blog/docs/my-lifestyle.md

 Consuming a variety of vegetables is important, as a single vegetable seldom contains [all the necessary vitamins/nutrients][nutrients].

 **Intermittent Fasting**: I [intermittent fast][if-schedule], following the [16/8][16/8] schedule (time restricted eating).
 I eat the most at breakfast, less at lunch, and skip dinner.
-From 12nn onwards to the next morning, I only drink water/tea, and I do not take any food. _I was previously doing IF for lunch/dinner, but recently shifted the window earlier as an empty stomach before bed improves my sleep._
+From 12 noon onwards, I only drink water/tea, and I do not take any food.

+_I was previously doing IF for lunch/dinner, but recently shifted the window earlier as an empty stomach before bed improves my sleep._

 ### Breakfast